Careers360 Logo

-The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) is responsible for conducting the Maha SSC examination 2025.
-To pass the MSBSHSE exam, students must score at least 35% marks in each subject and aggregate.
-Students who fail in one or more subjects will get the benefit of grace marks provided by the board to pass the students who failed due to 2 or 3 marks.
+The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) is responsible for conducting the Maha SSC examination 2026.
+This year, the Maharashtra board will conduct the MSBSHSE SSC exam from February 20 to March 18, 2026.
+To pass the exam, students must score at least 35% of the marks in each subject and aggregate.
+Students who fail in one or more subjects will receive the benefit of grace marks provided by the board to pass those who failed by 2 or 3 marks.
 Below, we have provided detailed information on Maharashtra Board passing marks and grace marks for better understanding.

 This Story also Contains